bmink/microarcade/README.md

 Framebuffers are released by calling `disp_releaseframebuf()`.
-The size of the framebuffer pool is limited (8 by default), so applications should take care not to request & hold more than they absolutely need and they must released all framebuffers before they exit.
+The size of the framebuffer pool is limited (8 by default), so applications should take care not to request & hold more than they absolutely need and they must release all framebuffers before they exit.

 ## Display modes